-An endowment spending-rate formula is used to determine the maximum amount to spend from the Endowment each year.
-The rate, determined and adjusted from time to time by the Board of Directors, is applied to the average fair value of the Endowment investments for the prior 12 quarters at December 31 of each year to determine the spending amount for the upcoming year.
+An endowment spending-rate formula is used to determine the maximum amount to spend from the endowment each year.
+The rate, determined and adjusted from time to time by the Board of Directors, is applied to the average fair value of the endowment investments for the prior 12 quarters at December 31 of each year to determine the spending amount for the upcoming year.

-During 2022, the spending rate maximum was 4.5% percent of the previous 3-year rolling average balance in the endowment fund.
-In establishing this policy, the Board of Directors considered the long-term expected return on the Endowment and set the rate with the objective of maintaining the purchasing power of the Endowment over time.
+During 2023, the spending rate maximum was 4.5% of the previous three-year rolling average balance in the endowment fund.
+In establishing this policy, the Board of Directors considered the long-term expected return on the endowment and set the rate with the objective of maintaining the purchasing power of the endowment over time.